-There are two technical points to note.
-Firstly, when~$CT \approx \exp(-\frac23 S^\text{s.c.}(\muext,0))$, the quantum entropy goes to zero.
-This is the scale mentioned above, which gives a lower cutoff to the regime of validity of the Schwarzian theory.
+the quantum entropy vanishes.
+This is the scale mentioned above, which provides a lower cutoff to the regime of validity of the Schwarzian description of the theory.
 Secondly, we have to make a choice of ensemble in the Schwarzian theory.
-In our problem it is clear that we should keep temperature (and not energy) fixed in the nearly AdS$_2$ theory, but there is also the choice of chemical potential vs charge.
+In our problem, it is clear that we should keep temperature (and not energy) fixed in the nearly AdS$_2$ theory, but there is also the choice of chemical potential vs charge.
 Depending on this choice, the~$U(1)$ Schwarzian-like mode~\cite{Sachdev:2019bjn} fluctuates or is frozen in the path integral.
-However, the fact that we are interested in correlators of an uncharged scalar field means that the~$U(1)$ mode decouples from our calculations and will not appear in the normalized partition function that we consider below.
+However, the fact that we are interested in correlators of an uncharged scalar field means that the~$U(1)$ mode decouples from our calculations, and will not appear in the normalized partition function that we consider below.

 0.3cm